Are Language Models Sensitive to Morally Irrelevant Distractors?: Discussion

-However, another approach is to leverage knowledge of moral biases to design more contextual moral evaluation and alignment techniques.
-Moral evaluations of LLMs should be tied to what \citet{lum2025bias} call ``Realistic Use and Tangible Effect (RUTEd)'' tasks, and alignment on one task should not be assumed to automatically generalize to alignment on another.
-This approach could complement existing work on pluralistic AI alignment, setting different standards and techniques for alignment in different contexts.
-More novel future work may even explore whether moral biases can be leveraged to reliably steer the moral behavior of LLMs in desirable ways.
+Several different approaches are possible to consider going forward.
+One is to mitigate the effects of distractors through careful design of human-AI interactions, increased training coverage, and more sophisticated inference techniques.
+Applications of LLMs could limit morally irrelevant affective context, such as by separating fact-gathering from decision stages and truncating prompts to the core facts of the case.
+Safety prompts and guardrails could be stress-tested under systematically varied distractors, especially negative ones.
+Another approach is to leverage knowledge of moral biases to design more contextual moral evaluation and alignment techniques.
+Moral evaluations of LLMs should be tied to what \citet{lum2025bias} call ``Realistic Use and Tangible Effect (RUTEd)'' tasks, and alignment on one task should not be assumed to automatically generalize to others.
+This approach could complement existing work on pluralistic AI alignment \cite{sorensen2024pluralism}, setting different aims and techniques for alignment in different contexts.
+Future work may even explore whether internal emotional representations like those posited by \citet{sofroniew2026emotionconcepts} can be manipulated to reliably steer the moral behavior of LLMs in interpretable and desirable ways.